A provider offering some of the lowest APRs out there, but with strict eligibility requirements.

 - Be a US citizen or permanent resident

 While ELFI doesn’t mention any hard credit or income requirements, you might have a better chance of being approved if you make at least $35,000.
 Most lenders won’t approve applicants with a debt-to-income ratio above 43%.

 How does refinancing with ELFI work?

-Education Loan Finance is SouthWest Bank’s student loan refinancing and consolidation program with three decades of working with student loans under its belt.
+Education Loan Finance is SouthEast Bank’s student loan refinancing and consolidation program with three decades of working with student loans under its belt.
 With ELFI, you can refinance both federal and private student loans — even federal consolidation loans.
 Its rates are highly competitive and it can sometimes even match offers from other lenders if they’re lower.

 If you decide to refinance with ELFI, buckle up for the long haul.
 Its application isn’t complicated but ELFI tends to ask for more documentation than other refinancing providers, which can take a while to gather.
 It offers a $100 to borrowers that finish their application within 30 days, suggesting that most borrowers take even longer.

 What happens if I refinance my federal loans with ELFI?

 It’s possible that you’ll get lower rates by refinancing, especially if you have unsubsidized or PLUS loans.
 However, refinancing any federal student loan means you’ll lose access to several benefits that most private providers don’t offer.
 Carefully weigh what you’ll lose and gain before refinancing any federal loans.